Texas Roadhouse: History

 In 1993, the second Texas Roadhouse opened in Gainesville, Florida.
 In 1994, three additional restaurants opened in Cincinnati; Ohio, Clearwater, Florida; and Sarasota, Florida.
 These three locations would all close because of poor building locations.
 Kent Taylor was forced to decide how to continue the success of the first two restaurants in Clarksville and Gainesville while dealing with the failures of the three new stores.
 Taylor decided that better in-store training, building designs, and restaurant decor would help improve Roadhouse's growth.
 Taylor hired a promising chef who worked in Louisville, Kentucky, Jim Broyles.
 Broyles was hired as the Director of Food and Beverages and transformed the way Roadhouse prepared and served food.
 The chain expanded rapidly in the late 1990s, and by the end of 1999, 67 restaurants had been opened.
-In 2004, Roadhouse became a public company.
+In 2004, Roadhouse became a public company, listing under the symbol "TXRH" on Nasdaq at a price of $17.50 per share and raising $159.3 million.
 In September 2011, Texas Roadhouse started their international expansion with the first international location in Dubai in the United Arab Emirates.
-During the COVID-19 Pandemic in 2020, Taylor donated his entire salary and bonus, totaling over $800,000, to his employees during the pandemic.
+During the COVID-19 Pandemic in 2020, Taylor donated his entire salary and bonus, totaling over $800,000, to his employees.

 After struggling with unbearable tinnitus, Taylor died by suicide on March 18, 2021, at the age of 65.
 It was announced that Jerry Morgan would take over the role of president and CEO.

-Taylor posthumously published his memoir, Made From Scratch: The Legendary Success Story of Texas Roadhouse.
+Taylor's memoir, Made From Scratch: The Legendary Success Story of Texas Roadhouse was published posthumously.

+In April 2025, Texas Roadhouse became the largest casual-dining restaurant dining chain in the United States according to data from Technomic on the Top 500 largest restaurant chains in the U.S. surpassing previous leader Olive Garden.

+Finance

+The key financial trends for Texas Roadhouse, Inc. are as follows, based on fiscal years ending December 31:

+In the first quarter of 2025, the company posted a 10% year-over-year rise in revenue to nearly $1.5 billion, with earnings per share of $1.70, and same‑store sales growth of 3.5%, outperforming analysts’ expectations.